GameHackFan/pssme/README.md

 You can access the editor [here](https://gamehackfan.github.io/pssme/).
 <br/><br/>

 I didn't realize that a random rom for any level over easy might generate way too much bosses when you're facing the boss of the level.
-I will fix soon.
+I will fix this bug soon.
 <br/><br/>

 Version 0.4 Changes: